sinusgamma/Forex-News-Trader-Dukascopy-API/README.md

     What percent of our capital we want to trade.
 0.01 is 1%.

     double amount:
-    If we don't use the riskPercent we can set the amount of a position directly.
+    If we don't use the riskPercent we can set the amount of an order directly.

     double maxSpread:
     The maximum spread before news.
-If the spread is larger than maxSpread the position will be closed before the event.
+If the spread is larger than maxSpread the pending order will be closed before the event.
 This can help to avoid some very risky situation.

     double maxSlippage:
     Dukascopy enables slippagecontrol.
-If the slippage is too large you can choose to close the position.
+If the slippage is too large you can choose to close the pending order.

 The News-Trader has two main modes, trading mode and multi-parameter testing mode.